status-im/nimbus-eth2/docs/the_nimbus_book/src/faq.md

 ### How do I add an additional validator?

+TODO: This is already answered in another section in the guide

 To add an additional validator, follow [the same steps](./keys.md) as you did when you added your first.
 You'll have to restart the beacon node for the changes to take effect.